OlegGorj/config-data-operator/README.md

 _note: add instructions for k8s cluster deployment_

-Get the credentials for your Kubernertes cluster (assuming you have one deployed)
+Get the credentials for your Kubernetes cluster (assuming you have one deployed)

 ```
 $ gcloud container clusters get-credentials standard-cluster-1 --zone us-central1-a --project my_gcp_project
 ```

-And, to test if you have access to Kubernertes cluster:
+And, to test if you have access to Kubernetes cluster:

 ```
 $ kubectl get nodes